 \section{Stellar trees}

-The Stellar decomposition is a general model that is agnostic about how the decomposition is attained and about its relationship to the underlying CP complex.
-Thus, for example, we can define a Stellar decomposition using Voronoi diagrams or regular or irregular tilings covering the vertices of a given CP complex.
+The Stellar decomposition is a general model that is agnostic about how the partitioning is attained and about its relationship with the underlying CP complex.
+Thus, for example, we can define a Stellar decomposition using Voronoi diagrams, or based on a nearest neighbor clustering of the vertices of a given CP complex.
 In this section, we introduce \emph{Stellar trees} as a class of Stellar decompositions defined over nested spatial decompositions of the CP complex and discuss some of our design decisions.
-Before defining a Stellar tree (Section~\ref{sec:stellar_tree_def}) and its encoding (Section~\ref{sec:stellar_tree_enc}), we review some underlying notions.
+Before defining a Stellar tree (Section~\ref{sec:stellar_tree_def}), its encoding (Section~\ref{sec:stellar_tree_enc}) and its generation procedure (Section~\ref{sec:stellar_tree_generation}), we review some underlying notions.